AtramenteDev/BotsOfAtramente/README.md

 -----

-## ð§­ About
+## 🧭 About

 **Bots of Atramente** is a community born in **2026** with the goal of developing useful and innovative resources for Telegram users and beyond.

-This repository serves as the **official idea board** for the community Â» a place where anyone can propose, discuss, and inspire new projects to be developed by the Atramente team.
+This repository serves as the **official idea board** for the community » a place where anyone can propose, discuss, and inspire new projects to be developed by the Atramente team.

 We believe that the best ideas come from the people who use these tools every day.
 That is why this space exists: to give every member of the community a voice in shaping what gets built next.